Paul Goldschmidt Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 24th-ranked team ERA among all league pitching staffs (4.63).
+- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.68).

-- Nationals pitchers combine to rank 25th in baseball in home runs allowed (93 total, 1.3 per game).
+- The Nationals rank 25th in baseball in home runs allowed (95 total, 1.3 per game).

-- Gray (4-5) gets the starting nod for the Nationals in his 15th start of the season.
-He's put together a 3.19 ERA in 79 2/3 innings pitched, with 66 strikeouts.
+- Gore makes the start for the Nationals, his 15th of the season.
+He is 3-5 with a 3.74 ERA and 87 strikeouts in 74 2/3 innings pitched.

-- In his most recent appearance on Thursday, the right-hander threw seven innings against the Houston Astros, giving up four earned runs while surrendering six hits.
+- The lefty's last appearance came on Friday against the Houston Astros, when he threw 5 2/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.